 Researchers at the Soft Molecular Activation for Intelligent Materials program are leading investigations into catalysts made from soft molecules that could one day transform smart material design.

 For example, iodine has been used to help synthesize specific enantiomers of cyclic and ring-shaped molecules.
 “We are lucky that Chiba prefecture in Japan is one of the world’s leading producers of iodine,” says Arai.
-“In fact, the Chiba Iodine Resource Innovation Center (CIRIC) will open at Chiba University next year.
-For this reason, a key goal of our program is to perfect iodine-based soft molecular activation.”
+“In fact, the Chiba Iodine Resource Innovation Center (CIRIC) has opened at Chiba University in July, 2018.
+A key goal of our program is to perfect iodine-based soft molecular activation.”